Wildlife Observation PoC A Complete Success

 You’ll have to explain that to us in a little more detail.
 How do you find out the similarity?

 We find the image similarity by training a special network.
 This network is supplied with three images.
-First, we need an “anchor” image: this is the deer that needs to be recognized.
+First of all, we need an “anchor” image: this is the deer that needs to be recognized.
 This “anchor” image is supplied with a second image of the same deer, which we call “positive”, and a third image of a similar, but still easily distinguishable deer.
 We call this “negative”.
 If you train such a network with enough images, the network learns to recognize the same deer on different images.

 So in this way you can find all the images that show a particular deer.
 But what if instead, you are interested in the total number of individuals in all of the images?
 Can this also be determined?